dramaqa/dramaqa.github.io/download.md

         </p>
         {% highlight json  %}
             {
-              “correct_idx”: 3,
+              "correct_idx": 3,
-              “description”: “Dokyung is sitting on the chair.
+              "description": "Dokyung is sitting on the chair.
                               Dokyung texted a message to Haeyoung1.
-Haeyoung1 made surprised Dokyung.“, “answers”: [“Dokyung texted the message to mom.“, “Dokyung texted the message to dad.“, “Dokyung texted the message to Haeyoung1.“, ” Dokyung texted the message to sister.“, “Dokyung texted the message to brother.“], “que”: “What did Dokyung do in his home?“, “shot_contained”: [48, 115],
+Haeyoung1 made surprised Dokyung.", "answers": ["Dokyung texted the message to mom.", "Dokyung texted the message to dad.", "Dokyung texted the message to Haeyoung1.", "Dokyung texted the message to sister.", "Dokyung texted the message to brother."], "que": "What did Dokyung do in his home?", "shot_contained": [48, 115],
-              “q_level_logic”: 3,
+              "q_level_logic": 3,
-              “vid”: “AnotherMissOh16_002_0000”,
+              "vid": "AnotherMissOh16_002_0000",
-              “q_level_mem”: 3,
+              "q_level_mem": 3,
-              “qid”: 3707,
+              "qid": 3707,
-              “videoType”: “scene”
+              "videoType": "scene"
             }
          {% endhighlight %}
     </div> <br /> <br />